Slimebro1231/Physics/Waves.md

 > **Concept to remember:**
 > If two waves hit the source at the same phase, they form a higher bump, if they are 180deg out of phase, they kill each other, forming darkness.
 > **Interference** is how you get light+light equals darkness
+> This means that when two waves hit each other with

 In the double slit interference experiment, we can get the **path length difference formula**.
 Something super important is the small angle approximation.